oerc0122/MDANSE/Doc/pages/dynamics.rst

 stability of different components of the system, providing insights into regions where atoms or groups of atoms exhibit significant fluctuations.
-This information can be crucial for studying the dynamic behavior of biomolecules, protein-ligand interactions, or any molecular system subject to temporal variations.
+This information can be crucial for studying the dynamic behavior of biomolecules, protein-ligand interactions, or any molecular systems subject to temporal variations.
 Unlike other job types in MDANSE, the RMSF is only calculated for each atom

 .. math::
-   :label: rmsd1
+   :label: rmsf1

    \mathrm{RMSF}_{j} = \sqrt{\langle \vert \mathbf{r}_{j} - \langle \mathbf{r}_{j} \rangle \vert^2 \rangle}

 so that :math:`\mathrm{RMSF}_{j}` is the RMSF for the atom :math:`j`.
-As with other analysis jobs in MDANSE the RMSF results can be grouped but works slightly differently to all other analysis calculation see :ref:`grouping-rmsf` for more details.
+As with other analysis jobs in MDANSE, the RMSF results can be grouped.
+This grouping is slightly different to all other analysis calculations; see :ref:`grouping-rmsf` for more details.

 .. _analysis-vhf: